In this guide we’ll take a look at the best bird box cameras for UK gardens.

-This is a good quality camera and provides lovely crisp images.
+This is a good quality nest box camera and provides lovely crisp images.
 The night vision also works very well.
-This great value camera is perfect if you have an existing nest box you want to study.
+This great value wireless bird box camera kit is perfect if you have an existing nest box you want to study.

-This all in on kit includes an attractive, high quality cedar birdbox.
+This Gardenature Bird Box Camera System includes an attractive, high quality cedar birdbox.
 The box is designed to be suitable for most garden birds including Sparrows, Tits, Robins and Wrens.
 There is a removable front panel that means the box can be adapted to larger or smaller species.

-The kit comes with a 20-metre cable to plug the camera straight into your TV.
+The nest box camera kit comes with a 20-metre cable to plug the camera straight into your TV.
 It also includes a 12V mains adaptor

 This nest box is designed to house the camera in the apex of the roof, meaning you can adjust or remove the camera without disturbing nesting birds.
 It has a quick release mounting bracket to hold the camera in the optimal position and to allow you to move the camera to other boxes should you need to.